zeit-io/pipedrive-export/README.md

 # Pipedrive Export

 This project exports data from Pipedrive, using the official Pipedrive API.
 The special thing on this exporter is that it exports the data related to a Pipeline.
-You configure the API token and the name of the Pipeline and this script will export all deals, notes and emails which are related to the configured pipeline.
+You configure the API token and the name of the Pipeline and this script will export all deals, notes, emails and persons which are related to the configured pipeline.

-## API Tokne
+## API Token

 Get your API token from your Pipedrive account and set it as ENV variable like this: